xsharonhe/open_door/README.md

               lot about teamwork and communication throughout this project.

  ## What's next for Open Door:
-  * Incorporating data from other aspects of a student's budget (e.g. gyms etc.) </li>
+  * Incorporating data from other aspects of a student's budget (e.g. gyms etc.)
-  * Expand database and enable users to star their favourite locations </li>
+  * Expand database and enable users to star their favourite locations
-  * More accurate sentiment summarizer </li>
+  * More accurate sentiment summarizer
+  * Deploying on ElasticBeanstalk